kmcid/cypress-parallel-cli/README.md

 Set cypress environment variables `Setup parallel cli settings -> Set environment variables`, variables are comma separated

+Current settings can be saved as Presets `Setup parallel cli settings -> Save current settings as preset`, once saved preset can be loaded from the main menu

 ## Running tests
 Run tests using `Run cypress tests` or `Run cypress tests (no confirmation)`, this will execute `cypress run` in separate threads